Purple.com: History

-In November 2017, the domain name was sold to Purple, Inc. for approximately $900k.
+In November 2017, the domain name was sold to bedding and mattress producer Purple Innovation LLC for approximately $900k.
 As of June 2020, Abrahamson has hosted a similarly minimal website as a memorial, ISoldPurple.com.

 Impact

 Some sites have been created as parodies of the site.
 Some of the most well known, both created in 2007 are SometimesRedSometimesBlue.com, created by Damon Zucconi which randomly has either a red and blue background and LetsTurnThisFuckingWebsiteYellow.com, a site which consists of a yellow background created by Charles Broskoski.
 Randomcolour.com and notpurple.com are websites that generate a different background colour (chosen at random) when visited.

 The home page's minimal data size, obvious visual appearance, and unlikelihood of being already cached on a user's browser made it a go-to page for IT support workers to verify internet connectivity or force a redirect to a public internet login page.

 In January 2018, theoldpurple.com was created as an homage to and replacement for the original, single-page Purple website, however it also went defunct as of March 2025.